kazimanzurrashid/hipster/readme.md

 5. Now type `bower install`

 ## Run in browser
-Type `npm start`, given that you have python installed.
+Type `npm start`, given that you have python installed in your path.

 ## Run test
 Type `npm test`, it will run the tests and start monitoring the files.